Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Some remarks on large deviations

 \section{Some remarks on large deviations}

 Suppose that $X_t$ is some time-dependent random quantity.
-Typically, what we have in mind is a variation of some physical quantity (heat, entropy) exchanged between a reservoir and a system during the interval $[0,t]$.
-So $X_t$ is expected to scale like $t$ at large times, with an average $\Esp{X_t}/t$ going to a constant $\Jcumav$ as $t$ goes to $+\infty$.
+Typically, what we have in mind is a variation of some physical quantity (energy, matter) exchanged between a reservoir and a system during the interval $[0,t]$.
+So $X_t$ is expected to scale like $t$ at large times, with an average $\Esp{X_t}/t$ (or even $X_t/t$ almost surely) going to a constant $\Jcumav$ as $t$ goes to $+\infty$.

 There are a number of definitions to quantify the probability that $X_t/t$ differs significantly from $\Jcumav$ at some large time.
 It often happens that this probability is exponentially small, and a general mathematical theory, large deviation theory, has emerged to describe this situation.